swiss-transplant-cohort-study/3LC-user-manual/docs/source/features_tools.rst

 The Audit allows to see what kind of changes have been made on a specific variable, when and by whom.
 Let's see the example below.

-Let's suppose we arein Patient Baseline, Audit is available via the buttun as highlighted below in the red frame.
+Let's suppose we are in Patient Baseline, Audit is available via the buttun as highlighted below in the red frame.

 .. image:: Audit1.png